Tom Shillue: Television and film

+In late 2019, Shillue began doing impressions of several politicians, including Adam Schiff and Joe Biden on The Greg Gutfeld Show.
+On Gutfeld! he appears as "President Biden" and "Angry White Male”.

+In July 2023, Shillue began serving as a regular host of Saturday night comedy show Fox News Saturday Night.

 Stand-up and theatre

 Shillue performs frequently as an opening act for Jim Gaffigan.
 He also performed a two-man show along with Gaffigan in the late 1990s called The North American White Male.

-During the Clinton-Starr-Lewinsky scandal, Tom Shillue appeared as Harry Truman, Lyndon Johnson, John Kennedy and the title character, Ken Starr, in Eric Zaccar's Social Satire for the Stage, Starr’s On Broadway.

 Shillue has performed solo shows including Supernormal at PS122 and Dad 2.0 at Ars Nova Theatre.

 Other work

 Shillue announced his 12 in 12 project, whereby he would release an album of new material each month from November 2012 to October 2013.
 Some viewers of Red Eye believed the promotion of these new albums was simply a running gag on the show, a misconception which Shillue and Gutfeld dispelled on air, leading to a spike in sales.

-On April 25, 2017, Shillue, along with TV's Andy Levy began hosting Fox News Radio from 6 pm to 9 pm Eastern.
-On July 10, 2017, Shillue started as the host of the "Tom Shillue Show" from 3 pm to 6 pm eastern time on Fox News Radio.
+On April 25, 2017, Shillue, alongside Andy Levy, began hosting “Fox News Radio” from 6 to 9 pm EST. On July 10, 2017, Shillue started as the host of the "Tom Shillue Show" from 3 to 6 pm EST on Fox News Radio.